Dr Samantha Lowry

 Training, qualifications & experience

 I have extensive experience working in NHS mental health services with a wide range of difficulties and presentations.
+Most recently I have been working within a perinatal mental health team supporting parents and babies with a range of difficulties.

 Areas of counselling I deal with